Eleventh Hour (American TV series): Development

 The original ITV version ran for four 90-minute episodes.
 Before the American remake series premiered, CBS ordered 13 one-hour episodes.
 The pilot episode was produced with a budget of four million dollars, and the remaining episodes were given approximately two million dollars each.
 Despite shooting "Agro" as a second possible pilot, CBS premiered the series with its original $4 million pilot, "Resurrection", instead.

 Cancellation

 The show was canceled on May 19, 2009, due to its inability to hold the CSI audience lead-in.
 Upon learning of Eleventh Hours cancellation, a small core group of fans banded together to form the Eleventh Hour Resurrection Campaign.
 They were unsuccessful in convincing another television network to pick up the show.

 Episodes

-DVD release
+Home media

 Warner Brothers released the complete series on DVD in Region 1 on October 20, 2009 via their Warner Archive Collection.
 This is a Manufacture-on-Demand (MOD) release and is available through Warner's online store and Amazon.com.
 The series is only available online as a pay-per-episode offering on Vudu.